 However, as everything is now conducted virtually, it can be frustrating sometimes when online platforms such as Blackboard face technical difficulties.
 This happened sometimes during assignment and examination periods, but the school has been understanding enough to grant us an extension on such occasions.
 Many new resources have also been added to the online Library which greatly facilitates the process of online learning, so students do not have to worry about not having access to materials in school.

 Currently, I believe many of us are concerned about career opportunities in the UK – especially for international students like myself who require a Visa to work.
-The programmes team has been very helpful in this regard by providing webinars and virtual career advice to ease the minds of prospective graduates.
+The programme team has been very helpful in this regard by providing webinars and virtual career advice to ease the minds of prospective graduates.

 Even though Covid-19 has made pursuing an education right now less than ideal, the school has alleviated many worries and concerns through whatever methods available and I hope incoming students can adapt to this new style of learning for the necessary time-being.